renatabiniek/writing-room/README.md

 ### Lighthouse Testing

-I generated desktop and mobile Lighthouse reports from Google Chrome DevTools to review performance, SEO, best practices and accessibility of the site.
+I generated desktop and mobile Lighthouse reports from Google Chrome DevTools to review performance, SEO, the best practices and accessibility of the site.
+They both showed very good results.

   **Desktop**
   <br>